 Introduction:

 Skid steer loaders are versatile machines commonly used in construction, agriculture, and landscaping projects.
 They are compact and easy to maneuver, making them a popular choice for many industries.
 However, like any heavy equipment, skid steer loaders can be dangerous if not operated safely.
-Therefore, it is important to have a Skid Steer Loader Safe Work Method Statement (SWMS) in place to ensure the safe use of the equipment and minimize the risk of accidents.
+Therefore, it is important to have a Skid Steer Loader Safe Work Method Statement (SWMS) in place to ensure the safe use of the equipment and minimise the risk of accidents.

 The following is an 800-word guide on Skid Steer Loader Safe Work Method Statement in Australian English.